Guilford County Schools' Commitment to Safe Drinking Water

 Representative screening samples were collected and tested from 109 sites – 99 schools and 10 GCS facilities.
 Schools that use a site well for water are already tested on an EPA-approved scheduled monitored by the N.C.
 Department of Environmental Quality.
-Click here to look up those results by county.

 In addition, schools located within a local college building were not sampled, nor were new facilities such as the new Western Guilford Middle School building, or the three tornado-damaged schools that are currently not occupied by students.

 What did the initial tests find at my school?

 Water quality tests at 97 percent of GCS schools and facilities did not find lead or copper above the EPA allowable limits.
 The results of those initial tests may be found by clicking here.